Strangeness $+1$ light multiquark baryons: Formalism

 is the on-shell energy of the kaon in the rest frame of a cluster of mass $M_l$ for a center-of-mass energy of the three-body system given by $\sqrt{s}$.
 The function $F_l(\pmb{q})$ in Eq.~(\ref{G0ll}) represents a form factor which is related to the wave function of the cluster and is given by

 where $\mathcal{N}$ is a normalization factor such that $F(0)=1$, $\omega_{l1(l2)}(\pmb{p})=\sqrt{\pmb{p}^2+m^2_{l1(l2)}}$ is the energy of the particles 1 (2) in a cluster of mass $M_{l}$ and $N_{l1 (l2)}$ equals to 1 for mesons and $2m_{l_1(l_2)}$ for baryons.
-The form factor in Eq.~(\ref{FF}) is evaluated by implementing a cut-off $\Lambda$ whose value, $\Lambda\sim 600$ MeV, is associated with the finite size of the cluster and is related to the value of the subtraction constants considered when regularizing the two-body loop functions in the Bethe-Salpeter equation to generate the cluster ($N^*(1650)$ or $\Delta(1620)$) from the PB and VB coupled channel dynamics.
+The form factor in Eq.~(\ref{FF}) is evaluated by implementing a cut-off $\Lambda$ whose value, $\Lambda\sim600$ MeV, is associated with the finite size of the cluster and is related to the value of the subtraction constants considered when regularizing the two-body loop functions in the Bethe-Salpeter equation to generate the cluster ($N^*(1650)$ or $\Delta(1620)$) from the PB and VB coupled channel dynamics (the reason behind using the same cut-off in Eq.~(\ref{FF}) as in the calculation of the two-body $t$-matrix can be found in appendix~\ref{BFCA}).
 We have varied $\Lambda$ in the range $\sim 600-800$ MeV to estimate uncertainties in the results.
+Such a variation is compatible with the data on the states dynamically generated in the two-body subsystems, a needed condition to have reliable predictions in the three-body system.
 Further, the unstable character of the cluster is implemented by changing $M_l$ to $M_l-i\Gamma_l/2$.

 As final a comment in this section, we must mention that some normalization factors need to be implemented in the input present in Eq.~(\ref{T12}).
 The origin of such factors lies in the normalization of the fields when comparing the $S$-matrix for a particle-cluster system, considering the latter as an effective two-body system, with that of a particle rescattering with particles 1 and 2 of a cluster~\cite{MartinezTorres:2020hus}.
 Consequently, $t_1,~t_2$ appearing in Eq.~(\ref{T12}) needs to be replaced as~\cite{Xie:2011uw}